fscek/moj-zet-app-guide/docs/index.md

 ## In-App Usage Examples

-This section demonstrates the usage of custom QR codes and NFC tags inside of the app.
+This section demonstrates the usage of **custom QR codes and NFC tags** inside of the app.

 > **📝 Note:**
-The app does not care if the vehicle number you wrote inside of the QR code/NFC tag truly exists (note the ficticious vehicles like `T9999`, `B0`, etc. in the upper left corner of every screenshot).\
+The app **does not care** if the vehicle number you wrote inside of the QR code/NFC tag truly exists (note the ficticious vehicles like `T9999`, `B0`, etc. in the upper left corner of every screenshot).\
 ![Vehicle number examples inside of the app](images/zet-app-vehicle-numbers.png)

+The method used below to check if the QR/NFC data is valid (without wasting money on multiple tickets), is to tap the *"I'm changing the vehicle"* button.
+That enables you to repeatedly open the ticket scanning window without any limitations.

 ### Custom QR codes